THull5/Doxygen-Assignment/README.md

 Also added some test comments to Employee.cpp to see if doxygen would pick any of it up.

 Now also did more testing for running class-doq on all the classes.

+Ran fun doq and class doq on relevant areas.